 In wider canals were able to travel at turbo speed,—our boat ferociously cut through the water.
 I was surprised at how fast it could go despite its humble appearance.
 As the saying goes, looks can be deceiving.

 After we had traveled for about four or five kilometers we got off at a wharf where Waan was already waiting.
 She cheerfully greeted us and said the van was on its way.
 A few minutes later we said our goodbyes and thanked each other.
 Waan, our tour guide was efficient and very friendly.
 I felt lucky to have been in her group.

 To sum up our day.
-Well, by 7:00 am the van goes around to pick up people from different hostels.
-I was fetched around 7:15 am and by that time the van was almost full.
-Every time I joined a tour, my breakfast had been limited to fresh orange juice from a street vendor and a coconut pie from 7 Eleven, the quickest food I could buy at that time of day.
-By 7:30 am we officially left the city.
-Arrival at Damnoen Saduak was around 9:00 am.
-We were received by Waan outside the market where she gave us a short introduction of Damnoen Saduak.
-We then proceeded to the paddleboat boarding area.
-The ticket of 150 Baht is not included in the tour fee but my travel agent did advise me of it.
-After the 30 minute paddleboat ride, we had about an hour free time to shop and eat.
-By 11:00 am we did the motorboat tour and we were pretty much done by 11:30 am.
+Well, by 7 a.m. the van goes around to pick up tourists from different hostels.
+I was fetched around 7:15 a.m. and by that time the van was almost full.
+Every time I joined a tour my breakfast had been limited to fresh orange juice from a street vendor and coconut pie from 7 Eleven, the quickest food I could buy at that time of day.
+We left the city by 7:30 a.m. and arrived at Damnoen Saduak by 9 a.m. where we were received by Waan.
+She gave us a short introduction of Damnoen Saduak outside the market.

 If you found this article useful, please like and share it.
 Thanks!!